-The human development model has always existed based on exploiting natural resources.
-One model of tourism activity that develops sustainability is ecotourism.
+The human development model has always been based on exploiting natural resources.
+Ecotourism is one model of tourism activity that promotes sustainability.

 The National Service of State Protected Areas (SERNANP) works to preserve protected natural areas (ANP), ensuring biological diversity and environmental services.